Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 + Responsiveness obliterated almost completely on some devices
     + Altered the position of some Horizontal Rules that I had added late on in the design.
 Whilst making a difference to the overall appearance, were in the wrong positions within DIVs and were causing distortion.
 + Errors on video display controls
-    +   Obtained the latest video link for YouTube from my colleagues in Minimotor, along with permission to use them
+    +   Obtained the latest video link for YouTube from my colleagues in Minimotor, along with permission to use same.
 + Logo on navigation bar was not linking back to the Home page
     + Changed the href "#" to the href for the index.html
 + Links on the footer Logo displays not opening correctly on new tabs as intended
-    + Altered the the href by adding _blank to each one to ensure compliance
+    + Altered the href by adding _blank to each one to ensure compliance

 ## Testing relative to User Stories

+### First Time Visitor

++ #### As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation
+    + The navigation banner, present on all pages, clearly indicates the purpose with 3 links defined.
+    + On the Sales page there are four clearly defined product areas.
+    + On the Repairs page there are clear diagrams, accompanied by simple and concise explanations accessible by scrolling and/or clicking on menu button.
+The end of each section shows an option to return to the repairs menu.

++ #### I want to be able to easily be able to navigate throughout the site to find content.
+    + All navigation links have been tested to ensure that they send the user to the correct page.
+    + The logo on each page has been tested to ensure that it links back to the Home page

 + #### To be able to understand what services can be offered
     + In general the feedback from seven different volunteers was that the bare bones of what we do in Electromotors was accurately announced, there was room for more webpages which could develop the information in a much broader sense.
 I explained that the current brief was for 3 pages
     + Feedback following this explanation resulted in a "less is more" rewrite of some information to avoid confusion.
 In essence what I did was to slim down the information displayed to avoid overload from a UX perspective.

 + #### To be guided as to what information I need to impart
     + The general feedback from this was that I did NOT achieve that goal in any meaningful way at this stage.
 I intend to return to this issue by developing sub-pages for both Sales and Repairs where the nitty gritty that i decided not to implement in the original  pages as explained above would be more desirable.
 One example would be with the Sales page and the section on Three Phase motors that I could explain in depth what types there were and include a form for the client to ask about specifics